Wall St extends run on consumer confidence; oil sinks

 Wall Street's strength was shadowed by a rebound in world stocks and European shares.

-Global stocks, measured by the MSCI ACWI rose 0.5 percent.
-The FTSEurofirst 300 index of leading European shares ended up 0.2 percent after being down 0.3 percent earlier in the day.
+Global stocks, measured by the MSCI ACWI .MIWD00000PUS, rose 0.5 percent.
+The FTSEurofirst 300 .FTEU3 index of leading European shares ended up 0.2 percent after being down 0.3 percent earlier in the day.

 The euro was lifted by the European Central Bank's looming cash boost for banks, even as some investors worried that the benefits of a second injection of cheap money may be short-lived.